sytone/obsidian-queryallthethings/docs/contributing/development.md

 ## Setting up development environment

 PNPM is used as the package manager, use `npm install -g pnpm` to install.
 Version 16 of NodeJS is being used for the build process so ensure that is also installed.
+If you use Node version manager you can rin `nvm install 16.20.2` to install the current node version.

 Run `pnpm install` to ensure dependencies are installed and then `pnpm run build`